OECD Home › Trade › Publications & Documents

 Publications & Documents

-Merchandise trade continued to grow strongly across major economies in the first quarter of 2011.
-Total imports of G7 and BRICS countries grew by 11% in the first quarter compared to 8.2% in the previous quarter.
+Total imports of G7 and BRICS countries contracted by 1% in the third quarter, compared to 4.2% growth in the previous quarter.